pablod/pubnub-connector/README.md

 Java
 ----
+First create the PubNub cloud connector

     PubnubCloudConnector pubnub = new PubnubCloudConnector("publishKey", "subscribeKey", "secretKey");

-    //Publish a message to a channel called 'test' ObjectNode message = pubnub.createMessage();
+To publish a message to a channel called 'test':

+    ObjectNode message = pubnub.createMessage();
     message.put("hello", "world");
     pubnub.publish("test", message);

-    //Request any messages from a channel called 'test' with a time out of 5000 milliseconds JsonNode response = pubnub.request("test", 5000L);
+To request any messages from a channel called 'test' within a timelimit of 5000 milliseconds:

+    JsonNode response = pubnub.request("test", 5000L);
     if(response!=null) {
         //At least one message was received before the timeout